Our casual Ferla baby alpaca blend suit

 The Ferla touch #1: characteristic creativity

-This color mix is magnificent. (photo credit: Ferla)
+This color mix is beautiful. (photo credit: Ferla)

-They are all about loop and texture, which gives their fabric a “signature” hand, very difficult to find elsewhere.
-And believe me, having searched for such textured and creative equivalents for a long time, I know what I'm talking about!
+They are all about loop and texture, which gives their fabric a "signature" feel that is very hard to find elsewhere.
+And believe me, having searched for similar textured and creative equivalents for a long time, I know what I'm talking about!

 Ferla, given its small size, offers a surprising variety of textures. (photo credit: Ferla)